 The lives of modern women underwent dramatic changes for the past two or three generations.
 For some daughters and mothers, they tend to embrace these changes as challenges.
 They incorporate these increased women’s freedom, choices, and opportunities into their own relationships and lives as they change and grow together.

-However, there are also mother-daughter relationships that see changes as nothing but problems.
+However, there are also mother-daughter relationship that see changes as nothing but problems.
 Back in the days, daughters walk on the same path as that of their mothers.
-Similarity was common in mother and daughter relationships.
+Similarity was common in mother-daughter relationship.
 But now, daughters and mothers need to navigate their different views, opportunities, and lives as females.
 Unfortunately, for some of them, this can cause conflict because they embark on the fight as to who is wrong and who is right.

 Different Experiences Throughout Life

 The dynamic becomes even worse because of the generational experience that women have in terms of sexism.
 The primary problem often seen is how the female history gets defined by the way women are silenced.
 During the time of mothers and grandmothers, no one asked them about their needs, feelings, thoughts, and wants.
 Conversations were completely silent.
 The fact that mothers were not emotionally supported or heard during the day is what causes misunderstandings and conflicts that can get passed down from mothers to daughters.